abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 ## Skills
 Skills do not contain any other info as they only have effects (I.e. "When played" interactions), and do not persist in the field.
+This is why also they don't contain triggers.

 # Trigger and Interaction Effects

-These define a card's "effects".
+These define a card's "effects" and very complex behaviours.
 The two types are:

 - **Triggers:** These will trigger when something happens globally, outside of the card's control.
 For example cards that are designed as "At the end of turn do X", or "When a player does X, this card does Y".
+When this event happens, the corresponding entity will be triggered and do the effects.
 - **Interactions:** Effects that are activated when something happens with a card.
 For example, a card that does something when taking damage, or when played.
 Skills will have interactions only as they don't persist after it's effect resolves.